 Every time I hear of a client choosing to not invest in an album, I think of a few stories.

 I don't live near my parents.
 They're in the south, and I live up north.
 When I visit, however, I always take a trip down memory lane by opening up the side table in the living room and pulling out the albums.
 Page after page, it's the history of my family.
-Each image, printed and carefully adhered under a sticky layer of plastic.
+Each image is printed and carefully adhered under a sticky layer of plastic.
 My childhood.
 My brother.
 My parents, when they were younger than I am now.
-An entire history, preserved forever.
+An entire history preserved forever.

 I was married once before.
 Out of that marriage came my two beautiful daughters and years of warm memories.
-The album from that wedding sits downstairs, marring up the pristine white shelves of a bookcase with it's cheap black cover.
+The album from that wedding sits downstairs, marring up the pristine white shelves of a bookcase with its cheap black cover.
 Every time I pick it up, it turns my hands and the shelves black.
 It is made of "aristohyde", a non-leather option that bleeds all over everything it touches.
 When I look through that book, I see two incredibly young people who had no idea what life was hurtling towards them.
 I see the parents of my children.
 I see my memories, and I love them.
-I will keep that album always, for myself, for my children.
+I will keep that album always, for myself, and for my children (despite the goo it leaves all over my shelves).

 I've seen family members climb into attics for old family pictures.
 I've heard of people running back into burning houses to save their wedding albums.
 I've never heard of anyone going out of their way to save a USB drive, the cloud, or their phone.